Xon77/Live4Life/README.md

 ## Usage

-:warning: Please note that:
+Please note that:

 * currently, the code can be incorrectly highlighted in Github due to a [bug](https://github.com/supercollider/language-supercollider/issues/4), but it is ok in SuperCollider.

-* it is currently designed for both Mac 15" specific screen size (1920×1200) and Mac 16" specific screen size (2056×1329) and an AZERTY keyboard (Français - Numérique).
-Scaling of the GUI and other keyboard options will be added in the future.
+* :warning: **it is currently designed for both Mac 15" specific screen size (1920×1200) and Mac 16" specific screen size (2056×1329) and an AZERTY keyboard (Français - Numérique).
+Scaling of the GUI and other keyboard options will be added in the future.**

 * although the code is available here, the interface and the setup are relatively complex, as this tool is not meant to be a simple graphic user interface (GUI) for a casual, untrained user of SuperCollider, but focused to allow the creation of a lot of combinations tailored to my creative dreams to map sound with space of speakers.